MrSunshyne/world_countries_resource/README.md

 Its also available as a Gist [here](https://gist.github.com/MrSunshyne/5662107)

 A sample application is included in the repo.
 It demonstrates the usage of this dataset with Google Maps API.
+The latitude and longitude have been used to plot the flags on the world map.
+Simple when you have the data. :)

 ## [Click to view demo](http://mrsunshyne.github.io/demo/world-countries-resource/)